Comparing a 2.50% term deposit to a 3.37% XTB portfolio

 |Year||RBA Cash rate||RBA cash rate movement||Term Deposit rate||CHY Portfolio||CHY better off||Accumulated total|

 Given the current expected rate movements of the RBA and government bond yield, the CHY portfolio would provide an investor a better return per year until 2022.
 This is when the term deposit rate would be higher given the assumed rate increases.

 However, if you take into consideration the accumulated total of outperformance / return over the previous 4 years, the CHY has a 1.60% better return over that timeframe.
 Also, the benefit of the XTB portfolio is that you have XTBs maturing at $100 face value.
 In the CHY portfolio you would have 2 XTBs maturing in 2022 and 1 XTB maturing in 2023.
 The investor would then be able to reinvest these maturing XTBs into another new XTB.

 Taking into account the 1% cash rate increase over the period of analysis, it is reasonable to assume the investor would be able to invest in another XTB with a better yield to maturity in 2022 and 2023.
 This would mean that the CHY portfolio is likely to continue to outperform the term deposit strategy, as the overall return is likely to be greater than 3.37% pa.

-XTBs help provide predictable returns for investors and have a similar pay-off profile as a term deposit – return of capital and set income payments along the way.
+XTBs help provide predictable returns for investors.
+They also have a similar pay-off profile as a term deposit – return of capital and set income payments along the way.

-This analysis is obviously a very simple approach, using the forecast tools such as the RBA cash rate futures and the government bond rates, but as you can see from the results, the outcome is quite compelling.
+This analysis is obviously a very simple approach.
+We used forecast tools such as the RBA cash rate futures and the government bond rates.
+As you can see from the results, the outcome is quite compelling.